 The Indian state has taken a turn to ensure a right based education to all through the enactment of the Right to Education Act, 2009 (RTE Act, 2009).
 RTE Act, 2009 is the first formal document to recognise education as a right, although in principle education as right has existed through various other constitutional arrangements.
 It is widely recognised and accepted that the economic and social development is intimately connected with education.
 Having recognised this the White Paper on Education in the UK stated “Upon the education given to the children of this country, the future of this country depends.”
 Education has been conceptualized as one of the determinants that leads to economic development and promotes economic growth (Naik, 1963).
 The Indian Government in the post-independent India recognised the intimate relationship between the provision of a minimum of free and compulsory education for all children in India and the successful working of a democracy that it aims to establish post-independence.
 Due to its underlying importance, education found its place in the constitution in which the makers of the constitution make a provision for education as a directive principle of state policy stating “the state shall endeavour to provide within a period of ten years from the commencement of this constitution, for free and compulsory education for all children until they complete the age of 14 years”.
 While there existed provisions acknowledging the right to education only in principle the enactment of the Right of Children to Free and Compulsory Education Act, 2009 (RTE, Act) can be said to be the first official central government legislation.
-As opposed to acknowledging the right to education only in principle until now the act promises to fully confer this right by law and to extend it across the country (Noronha and Srivastava, 2014).
+As opposed to acknowledging the right to education only in principle until now the act promises to fully confer this right by law and to extend it across the country (Noronha & Srivastava, 2014).
 The RTE Act 2009 mandates “Every child of the age of six to 14 years shall have a right to free and compulsory education in a neighbourhood school till completion of elementary education.”
 The Act also has laid down detailed provision with regard to the governance and management of the school.
 As per the act it mandates the constitution of a ‘School Management Committee’ consisting of the elected representative of the local authority, parents or guardians of children admitted in such school and teachers.
-The following sections in the paper will discuss the idea that shapes the functioning and constitution of the school management committees, the policy reforms that have been introduced with regard to the school management committees and will provide a critical analysis of the same.
+The following sections in the paper discuss the idea that shapes the functioning and constitution of the school management committees, the policy reforms that have been introduced with regard to the school management committees and will provide a critical analysis of the same.

 Rationale for the Study